 The interior design degree establishes you as an expert in creating human-centered environments and understanding the relationship between people and their physical surroundings.

-The interior design program believes in creating contextually appropriate, architecture-centric design solutions grounded in evidence-based design research and human behavior theory.
+The interior design degree believes in creating contextually appropriate, architecture-centric design solutions grounded in evidence-based design research and human behavior theory.
 Our goal is to inspire and prepare students to generate holistic, technically creative construction solutions that are not only resilient, adaptable, and sustainable, but purposeful and universally designed.

 We are a professional interior design BFA program within a design college, in a technical university affording broader access to allied programs, technology resources, and relationships that push traditional boundaries of interior design education.